 - your application for inter-institutional transfer has been specially approved by the University on the basis of over-enrolment.

 There are no fixed quotas for non-JUPAS applicants and the University takes in many of its students from thousands of applicants who apply through this route each year.
 In our consideration of applications for admission you will be assessed according to your qualifications, achievements and the number of years of study at school.

-Similar to many international universities, HKU will this year operate a Fast-Track admissions scheme, whereby if you have especially good academic results and / or other achievements, you may be offered a place at the University before other applicants are considered.
+Similar to many international universities, HKU operates a Fast-Track admissions scheme, whereby if you have especially good academic results and / or other achievements, you may be offered a place at the University before other applicants are considered.
 If you have particularly impressive results or regard HKU as your first choice, you would be advised to apply via Fast-Track.
-The deadline for Fast-Track admissions is November 16, 2012.
+The deadline for Fast-Track admissions is November 15, 2013.

 You must provide proper and complete documentation of your education and qualifications.
 Otherwise, your application can only be considered according to the normal schedule.

-If you are not selected or shortlisted during fast-track admissions, your application will be considered further in the normal selection exercise.
+If you are not selected or shortlisted during fast-track admissions, your application will be considered further in the main round exercise.
 You will not be disadvantaged by not having been made an offer under fast-track.
 You may wish to note, however, that the criteria on which your application will be assessed may be somewhat different.
-Those who are offered a place in fast-track admissions will be assessed more on their current school academic performance, etc. Those who are considered at a later stage are required to submit results of their examinations at the end of this school year and offers of admission may be based on those results and other factors.
+Those who are offered a place in fast-track admissions will be assessed more on their current school academic performance, etc. Those who are considered at a later stage are required to submit their examination results at the end of the school year and offers of admission may be based on those results and other factors.